cell2fire/Cell2Fire/docsrc/source/rstfiles/Graphics.rst

 ----------------------------------------------------------------------------------

-The gif file can be gained when we run the **gif.py** file, and what we need to do is to set severial pictures that we want to combined as a short "movie"to be runned through the python file.
+The gif file can be gained when we run the **gif.py** file, and what we need to do is to set severial pictures that we want to combined as a short "movie"to be run through the python file.

 Here are the specific steps to gain a gif file: